ppreshant/ubuntu-wifi-troibleshooting/Ubuntu-wifi-troubleshoot.md

       - ifdown and ifup will bring network interfaces up and down.
 If you've changed settings, stopping and starting (as root) with ifdown wlan0 and ifup wlan0 may help.
       - Not sure what your network interfaces are even called?
 Try ifconfig -a [askubuntu](https://askubuntu.com/a/425166/841719)
       - If you aren't sure you even have drivers installed, find out with lshw if your wireless card is built in, or lspci (for PCI cards -- less likely these days) or lsusb (for a USB wireless device). lshw -C network will display details of hardware in the "network" class, which is what you want.
 Again, you may need to run this as root.
+  - you can get more information by running `journalctl --follow` in a terminal window.
+Then, when your WiFi drops, look at the messages.
 - [Ubuntu wireless troubleshooting guide](https://help.ubuntu.com/community/WifiDocs/WirelessTroubleShootingGuide)

+Fixes to try

 - [x] (fixes wifi once, didn't work after reboot or second safe-mode trip :angry:) Boot into ubuntu with advanced options for ubuntu (2nd option in the grub menu)
   - _(didn't work for me)_ Try to run with an older kernel if visible there, (going onto `5.11.0.27` instead of `5.11.0.40`) else